Rightpoint/BonMot/README.md

 The layout won’t change in Interface Builder (IBDesignable is not supported for constraint subclasses), but it will work when you run your code.

 **Note:** some of the possible alignment values are not supported in all configurations.
-Check out [Issue #37](https://github.com/Raizlabs/BonMot/issues/37) for the status of this issue.
+Check out [Issue #37](https://github.com/Raizlabs/BonMot/issues/37) for updates.

 ## Author